Jeroboam-francis/teach2give-javascript/0x00-Basics/2-variables.md

 let number_of_boys = 10;

 ```

 Most commonly used is `camel case` thus a recommended one

-2. Varibales names can only start with a letter, underscore, or dollar sign.
+2.Variables names can only start with a letter, underscore, or dollar sign.

 EXAMPLE

 ```javascript
 // underscore, dollar sign and letter